 - Band display type

-- Weighting - For information about weighting see -> FFT Weighting —> FFT Analysis.
+- Weighting - acoustic spectral weighting is done in the frequnecy domain.
+For information about weighting see -> FFT Weighting —> FFT Analysis.

 Dewesoft knows four different Analysis types for FFT analysis.
 The analysis type defines the width of each band.

 The next band is calculated as 2^(AnalysisType) from the previous band, so for 1/1 this is 2^(1/1)=2, for 1/3 analysis this is 2^(1/3)=1,26 and so on.